acntech/kollective-query/README.md

 }
 ```

-2. Enable filtering (and pagination and sorting) by using [`FilterRepository`](https://github.com/acntech/kollective-query/blob/main/src/main/kotlin/no/acntech/kollectiveq/persistence/FilterRepository.kt) as a super-interface for your JPA repositories.
+2. Enable filtering (and pagination and sorting) by using [`FilterRepository`](https://github.com/acntech/kollective-query/blob/main/src/main/kotlin/no/acntech/kollectiveq/persistence/FilterRepository.kt) as a super-interface for your JPA repositories:

 Kotlin
 ```kotlin